Brachialis muscle

-The brachialis (brachialis anticus), also known as the Teichmann muscle, is a muscle in the upper arm that flexes the elbow.
+The brachialis (also brachialis anticus or Casserio muscle) is a muscle in the upper arm that flexes the elbow.
 It lies beneath the biceps brachii, and makes up part of the floor of the region known as the cubital fossa (elbow pit).
 It originates from the anterior aspect of the distal humerus; it inserts onto the tuberosity of the ulna.
 It is innervated by the musculocutaneous nerve, and commonly also receives additional innervation from the radial nerve.
 The brachialis is the prime mover of elbow flexion generating about 50% more power than the biceps.

 Structure

 Origin

 The brachialis originates from the anterior surface of the distal half of the humerus, near the insertion of the deltoid muscle, which it embraces by two angular processes.
 Its origin extends below to within 2.5 cm of the margin of the articular surface of the humerus at the elbow joint.

 Insertion

 Its fibers converge to a thick tendon which is inserted into the tuberosity of the ulna, and the rough depression on the anterior surface of the coronoid process of the ulna.